The Reeve's Tale: Summary

 Symkyn is a miller who lives in Trumpington near Cambridge and who takes wheat and meal brought to him for grinding.
 Symkyn is also a bully who cheats his customers with the help of his "golden thumb" (i.e. using his thumb to tip the scale in his favour and overcharge) and claims to be a Master with a sword and dagger and knives (cf. the coulter in "The Miller's Tale").
 Symkyn and his arrogant and snobbish wife are extremely proud that she is the daughter of the town clergyman (which is peculiar because her parentage means she is illegitimate, as priests in later medieval England could not marry).
 They have a twenty-year-old daughter Malyne and a six-month-old son.
-(At the time the story was written it was customary for young females to marry as soon as they reached puberty; Malyne is kept as a virgin by her selfish and social climbing parents so that she can be married off with a dowry of copper dishes to a wealthy husband of higher social status.)
+At the time the story was written it was customary for young women to marry as soon as they reached puberty; Malyne is kept as a virgin by her selfish and social climbing parents so that she can be married off with a dowry of copper dishes to a wealthy husband of higher social status.

-When Symkyn overcharged for his latest work grinding corn for Soler Hall, a Cambridge University college also known as King's Hall (which later became part of Trinity College), the college steward was too ill to face him.
+When Symkyn overcharged for his latest work grinding corn for Soler Hall, a University of Cambridge college also known as King's Hall (which later became part of Trinity College), the college steward was too ill to face him.
 Two clerical students there, John and Aleyn, originally from Strother in North East England, are outraged at this latest theft and vow to beat the miller at his own game.
 John and Aleyn hold an even larger amount of wheat than usual and say they will watch Symkyn while he grinds it into flour, pretending that they are interested in the process because they have limited knowledge about milling.
 Symkyn sees through the clerks' story and vows to take even more of their grain than he had planned, to prove that scholars are not always the wisest or cleverest of people.
 He unties their horse, and the two students are unable to catch it until nightfall.
 While they are away chasing their horse, Symkyn steals the clerks' flour and gives it to his wife to bake a loaf of bread.

 Returning to the miller's house, John and Aleyn offer to pay him for a night's sleeping there.
 He challenges them to use their rhetorical training to make his single bedroom into a grand house.
 After much rearranging, Symkyn and his wife sleep in one bed, John and Aleyn in another, and Malyne in the third.
 The baby boy's cradle sits at the foot of the miller's bed.